wcandillon/react-native-webgpu/README.md

 Our example app has examples running [three.js](https://threejs.org/) on top of React Native WebGPU.
 Right now, we use `r167` with a small patch on top of it.
-Starting from `r168`, we will be able to use the official version of Three.js on iOS.
+Starting from `r168`, we will be able to use the official version of Three.js.
-There is an [an open PR](https://github.com/mrdoob/three.js/pull/29221) to make it work on Android out of the box as well.
 We also have a slight modification of [the metro config](/package/example/metro.config.js) to resolve Three.js to the WebGPU build.

 https://github.com/user-attachments/assets/5b49ef63-0a3c-4679-aeb5-e4b4dddfcc1d